AstreaTSS/AstreaTSS/README.md

 <p align="center">
   <img src="https://user-images.githubusercontent.com/25420078/173216464-7e7e2435-95b7-4ee5-85bd-413088a2b4be.png" alt="Astrea, the Star Sorceress"/>
 </p>
-<h3 align="center">Pronouns: she/her</h1>
+<h2 align="center">Pronouns: She/Her | <a href="https://astrea49.carrd.co/">Website</a></h1>

 Hey!
 I'm just a random girl on here.
-I'm *far* from being the most skilled at programming, but I make a *bunch* of stuff in Python.
+I'm *far* from being the most skilled at programming, but I make a bunch of stuff in Python.
 It's *mostly* just Discord bots and Discord Python libraries, but sometimes I expand out a bit and dip my toes into other places, too.

 Most people know me for my contributions to [`NAFF`](https://github.com/NAFTeam/NAFF), an extensible, easy to use, and fast Discord Python library.
 I'm a maintainer there, largely helping out with prefixed commands and quality-of-life features, but I tend to jump around on what exactly I'm doing depending on my interests.